 The business decides to go with someone who is able to show them a Certificate of Insurance on the spot.
 The lesson here?
 Many clients will require consultants they hire to carry a minimum amount of liability insurance.
 Skipping out on a policy can cost you job opportunities or thousands of dollars if an accident occurs while you’re working without coverage.

-The same situation can happen to any type of consultant, which is why there’s insurance for management consultants, marketing consultants, financial consultants, etc.
+The same situation can happen to any type of consultant, which is why there’s consultant insurance to cover management consultants, marketing consultants, financial consultants, etc.

 Photography and videography are high-energy professions that involve a lot of expensive equipment and frequent changes of scenery.
 This makes it exciting, as you never quite know what the day will bring.
 But it also creates conditions ripe for unpredictable events.